Tirupati district: Tourist attractions

 Tirupati, Tirumala and Srikalahasti have famous Hindu temples.
-Tiruamala, at a distance of 22 km from Tirupati, is abode of Venkateswara Swamy temple attracting 50000-100000 visitors.
+Tirumala, at a distance of 22 km from Tirupati, is abode of Venkateswara Swamy temple attracting 50000-100000 visitors.
 Pulicat Lake, a salt water lake spread over 500 Sq.Km, and Nelapattu Bird Sanctuary, famous for Spot-billed pelican, at a distance of 80 Km from Tirupati are popular environmental tourist attractions.
 Chandragiri Fort an 11th century fort, Satish Dhawan Space Centre, a space launch center are other places of interest.